- June 5, 2023

 Free and Open to the Public

-This meeting will be a return to In-Person monthly meetings at the Brownell Library on 2A near 5-Corners in Essex Junction.
+The in-person will be at the Brownell Library on 2A near 5-Corners in Essex Junction.

 The intention is to also stream the main speaker and presentation via Zoom for those who choose to attend remotely.
 If you don't have Zoom installed, the application will automatically download and install when you click the link.
 Or go to Zoom.us to download the interface application.